Johnny Crowder: Mental health advocacy and public speaking

 Crowder became a mental health advocate in 2011, joining the National Alliance on Mental Illness as a speaker and partnering with Mental Health America.
 He was previously diagnosed with depression, anxiety, OCD, schizophrenia, PTSD, and bipolar disorder, later using those experiences to become a Certified Recovery Peer Specialist.

 As a public speaker, Crowder tours the United States, giving keynote speeches at various organizations (like the International City/County Management Association) and other public events.
 He has also given keynote speeches at Shenandoah University and Elon University, including one during the latter's recognition of National Mental Illness Awareness Week in 2022.
-Crowder has also given two TEDx Talks, titled "How to Grow as a Person (And Why It Sucks)" and "Why I Don’t Want to Die Anymore".
+Crowder has also given two TEDx Talks, titled "How to Grow as a Person (And Why It Sucks)" and "Why I Don’t Want to Die Anymore", which was described by the Indiana Gazette as Crowder sharing "the near-death experiences that shifted his life into a new direction of purpose and hope."
 He is represented by various speakers bureaus, including Keppler Speakers, Washington Speakers Bureau, and Executive Speakers Bureau.